isomerpages/csc-odex/pages/Newbie Corner.md

 The ODEx Community welcomes all OD practitioners and members who are interested to be a part of organisational development efforts in their agencies.

-Join us through the telegram link ([here](https://go.gov.sg/odexcommunity)) where members of the community share resources, reflections and support each others' growth and challenges.
+Join us through the telegram link <a href="https://go.gov.sg/odexcommunity" target="_blank"> here</a> where members of the community share resources, reflections and support each others' growth and challenges.

 #### Update your Practitioner Profile here!

-Practitioners in our mailing list ([here](https://go.gov.sg/odpracmailinglist)) will gain access to ILOD's programmes, community-of-practice sessions, invitations to our events, and upcoming resource repository
+Practitioners in our mailing list <a href="https://go.gov.sg/odpracmailinglist" target="_blank">here</a> will gain access to ILOD's programmes, community-of-practice sessions, invitations to our events, and upcoming resource repository